Andres Sõber

-Andres Sõber (born 25 April 1956) is a former Estonian professional basketball player and basketball coach.
+Andres Sõber (born 25 April 1956) is an Estonian basketball coach and former professional player.

 Career

 Youth coach

 Sõber has been noted as one of the most successful youth coaches in Estonia.
 After retiring from professional basketball, he held basketball trainings for boys in Mustamäe district of Tallinn.
 With the team, which was frequently represented as Estonian SSR youth team, they won everything possible in their country, but also achieved valuable results over the Soviet Union.
 During the time, he was the first coach of the only Estonian to play in the NBA, Martin Müürsepp.

 Finland and Estonia

 After eight years of working with youngsters, Sõber spent 2 years making a living at the Tallinn Pedagogical Institute.
 He then moved to Finland, where he first served as a youth coach again, but soon became to conduct several Korisliiga teams.
 Eventually Sõber came back to Estonia, having been in Finland for 10 years, to coach TTÜ/A. Le Coq.
 With the Tallinn University of Technology based team he did not achieve anything remarkable for two seasons and he moved to Estonian powerhouse Kalev, with whom they became Estonian champions.